xy-241/CS-Notes/content/Networking Concepts/Email Routing.md

 >
 > However, there is a message limit of **25MB**, **200 email routing rules** and **200 destination emails**.
 Refer to [Cloudflare Email Routing Limits](https://developers.cloudflare.com/email-routing/limits/) for more details.

+>[!attention]
+> Each custom address can only have one routing rule.
+You will get a 'Duplicated Zone rule' error if you try to create another.
+>
+> If you are using [Terraform](https://registry.terraform.io/providers/cloudflare/cloudflare/latest/docs/resources/email_routing_rule) to create the routing rule, the `value` in `action` is an array.
+However, you should only input a single email string.
+If you provide multiple strings in the array, Cloudflare will concatenate them into one.

 >[!bigbrain] Process emails programmatically
 > Route to Cloudflare Workers to program any logic you can dream of for processing your emails.
-Refer to [Cloudflare Email Workers](https://developers.cloudflare.com/email-routing/email-workers/) for more details.

 ### Cloudflare Email Worker
 - A custom script built using **Cloudflare Workers** that allows developers to process, forward, or manage emails directly within the Cloudflare network.
-It enables flexible and serverless email handling, such as filtering, parsing, or routing emails to different destinations based on specific rules.
+It enables flexible and serverless email handling, such as filtering, parsing, or routing emails to different destinations based on specific rules
+- Refer to [Cloudflare Email Workers](https://developers.cloudflare.com/email-routing/email-workers/) for more details

 >[!important] Worker parameters
 > ![[cloudflare_email_worker_message_object.png|500]]
 >
 > You can access the environment variables of the email worker via the `env` parameter.
 The screenshot above shows the structure of the `message` parameter.